AVC2-UESTC/WiFiTAD/README.md

-# WiFi-Temporal-Activity-Localization
+# WiFi-Temporal-Activity-Detection
-A model aims to handle wifi temporal activity localization
+A model aims to handle wifi temporal activity Detection

 ## Abstract
 This model tackles wifi activity detection task with an end-to-end, anchor-free network.